U.S. Army, WWII, Other Units in Collection:

 The official US.
 Army Photographer:

-In WWII many Reporters Photographers, Writers, Artists, and even Movie Makers, were drafted up, and some volunteered, The Government wanted to tell the story of the war much like now again was done under their terms, it was different in the 1960s when the first time freedom of speech actually happened to some extent, but like everything good, in the process, the Reporters and the networks had to put their own feelings first and twisted the darn story-much the In WWII many Reporters Photographers, Writers, and Artists, Even Movie Makers, were drafted up, some volunteered, The Government wanted to tell the story of the war-but much like now again-it was done under their terms, it was different in the ‘60s were for the first time freedom of speech actually happened to some extent, but like everything good, in the process, the Reporters and the networks had to put their own feelings first and twisted the darn story-much the soldier’s dismay.
+In WWII many Reporters Photographers, Writers, Artists, and even Movie Makers, were drafted up, and some volunteered, The Government wanted to tell the story of the war much like now again was done under their terms, it was different in the 1960s when the first time freedom of speech happened to some extent, but like everything good, in the process, the Reporters and the networks had to put their feelings first and twisted the darn story-much the In WWII many Reporters Photographers, Writers, and Artists, Even Movie Makers, were drafted up, some volunteered, The Government wanted to tell the story of the war-but much like now again-it was done under their terms, it was different in the ‘60s were for the first time freedom of speech happened to some extent, but like everything good, in the process, the Reporters and the networks had to put their feelings first and twisted the darn story-much the soldier’s dismay.

 So the freedom of the Press-while we sit here under martial law still, though no one thinks about it, has been squelched in the military once again and the news twist every damn thing that happens good and bad is twisted to how each network wants things to look for their political agenda - an If you realize it- you'll find that most disturbing and depressing, and frankly very Sad state of affairs - so I'm done telling the American Reporters story.

-The Helmet's front lifted, pivoting on pins. they were I think originally made from a request by Cameramen, so some were made and sent out for trials, and there may have been dozens of them, but never really adopted, when you could just tilt the darn helmet back.
+The Helmet's front lifted, pivoting on pins. they were I think, originally made from a request by Cameramen, so some were made and sent out for trials, and there may have been dozens of them, but never really adopted, when you could just tilt the darn helmet back.

-The Reporter here is assigned to 'SHEAF' The American Command of the European Operations, originally stationed in England till they moved to France and through Europe.
+The Reporter here is assigned to 'SHEAF', the American Command of the European Operations, originally stationed in England till they moved to France and through Europe.
 So, he would have been reporting on the US.
 Command much of the time- and moving through the field when the Generals and Top players went to the Battle Grounds and saw the troops, etc., and very well may have been involved when the War ended and moved into the Post War, in Germany, when SHEAF was re-designated and became the Berlin Brigade.